tax considerations when working overseas

 Understanding your superannuation

-Being a digital nomad can make managing your superannuation challenging.
-If you are self-employed or employed by a foreign company, it’s up to you to guarantee contributions to your super fund.
-Unlike working for an Australian employer, there is no automatic super guarantee in place.
+Managing superannuation as a digital nomad can be challenging.
+If self-employed or employed by a foreign company, you are responsible for super contributions.
+Unlike working for an Australian employer, no automatic super guarantee exists.

-Moreover, in some countries, you might need to contribute to their own retirement savings plan too.
-It’s crucial to understand how these contributions align with your Australian superannuation and if you can merge them when you come back to Australia.
+In some countries, you might also need to contribute to their retirement plan.
+It’s important to understand how these contributions align with your Australian superannuation and whether you can merge them upon returning.

-If you have a self-managed superannuation fund, becoming a non-resident can have tax implications to the fund.
-We recommend seeking advice regarding this before you permanently leave Australia.
+If you have a self-managed superannuation fund, leaving Australia as a non-resident can affect your fund.
+We recommend seeking advice before you depart permanently.

 What you can claim as a remote worker

-Working as a digital nomad comes with the advantage of being able to claim tax deductions linked to your remote work setup.
-In Australia, potential deductions may include internet and phone bills, office supplies, software subscriptions, depreciation of equipment such as laptops or cameras, co-working space fees and in some cases, even travel expenses (if work related).
+Being a digital nomad allows you to claim tax deductions for remote work expenses.
+In Australia, this may include internet and phone bills, office supplies, software, laptop or camera depreciation, co-working space fees, and sometimes travel costs.

 Remember to keep thorough records of your expenses and refer to the ATO guidelines for specific deductions that align with your circumstances.